 Size is an essential consideration when choosing a countertop dishwasher.
 You should note each model's height, width, and depth and then measure your available counter space.
 Be sure to measure how much clearance you have below your cabinets, to ensure that the dishwasher will fit underneath.
 Keep in mind that countertop dishwashers usually weigh 40 to 50 pounds, with some models weighing a few pounds more or less.
 Be sure to factor this in when deciding whether you will regularly store it away or keep it on a rolling cart.

 Manufacturers usually indicate the capacity of a countertop dishwasher by the number of place settings it can hold.
-Most models offer enough room for six place settings, but remember to verify the diameter of the plates that can fit inside.
+Most models offer enough room for six place settings, including our top pick, the hOmeLabs Compact Countertop Dishwasher.
+But, remember to verify the diameter of the plates that can fit inside.
 A basket for cutlery or a shelf for small items can help you make the most of the limited interior space.

 Just like a full-size dishwasher, countertop models typically offer a variety of cycle settings.
 A standard wash cycle is a given, but other options may include a shorter rapid wash cycle, an eco-friendly cycle that uses less water, or a glass care cycle that reduces water spots on items like water cups and wine glasses.
 In addition to the wash cycles, some models will dry your dishes.
 An internal fan circulates hot air and speeds up the drying process so you can leave your dish towel hanging on the rack when it’s time to unload.

 Despite being more compact, countertop dishwashers do produce noise during operation.
-The quietest models put out less than 50 decibels, which is equivalent to a quiet conversation or a bird call.
+The quietest models—including our "best for quiet operation" pick, the Comfee Mini Portable Dishwasher—put out less than 50 decibels, which is equivalent to a quiet conversation or a bird call.
 Other models are on the noisier side, producing up to 60 or more decibels.
 For reference, 60 decibels is about as loud as an office environment or an air conditioning unit from a distance of 100 feet.